pgeadas/my-repo/README.md

 #
 Open the program (main.py) with your favorite IDE and run it.
 #
-The program as a simple GUI developed with "wxPython".
+The program has a simple GUI developed with "wxPython".
 #